hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-material-scripts.md

 }
 ```

 The syntax of the parameter definition is exactly the same as when you define parameters when using programs, See @ref Program-Parameter-Specification.
-Defining default parameters allows you to avoid rebinding common parameters repeatedly (clearly in the above example, all but ’shininess’ are unlikely to change between uses of the program) which makes your material declarations shorter.
+Defining default parameters allows you to avoid rebinding common parameters repeatedly (clearly in the above example, all but `shininess` are unlikely to change between uses of the program) which makes your material declarations shorter.

 ## Declaring Shared Parameters {#Declaring-Shared-Parameters}

 Often, not every parameter you want to pass to a shader is unique to that program, and perhaps you want to give the same value to a number of different programs, and a number of different materials using that program.
-Shared parameter sets allow you to define a ’holding area’ for shared parameters that can then be referenced when you need them in particular shaders, while keeping the definition of that value in one place.
+Shared parameter sets allow you to define a `holding area` for shared parameters that can then be referenced when you need them in particular shaders, while keeping the definition of that value in one place.
 To define a set of shared parameters, you do this:

 ```cpp
 shared_params YourSharedParamsName